 the strategy of making buying or selling decisions of financial assets (often stocks) by attempting to predict future market price movements.
 The prediction may be based on an outlook of market or economic conditions resulting from technical or fundamental analysis.

-I would consider myself more of a buy-and-hold investor versus a market timer.
-While I do rely on certain professionals like the management team at American Funds to perform some market timing for me and my clients, for the most part I’m a buy-and-hold (a.k.a. passive) investor.
-However, it is important to know that I do appreciate both strategies.
+I would consider myself more of a buy-and-hold investor versus a market-timer.
+While I do rely on certain professionals like the management team at American Funds to perform some market timing for me and my clients, for the most part, I’m a buy-and-hold (a.k.a. passive) investor.
+However, it is essential to know that I do appreciate both strategies.

-While the late Jack Bogle and Warren Buffett have long spoke fondly of the buy-and-hold, we all sell eventually.
+While the late Jack Bogle and Warren Buffett have long spoken fondly of the buy-and-hold, we all sell eventually.
 And when do we sell?
-During an up cycle?
+During an upcycle?
 During a down cycle?
-Or, maybe six months from retirement?
+Or maybe six months from retirement?
 It really just depends, doesn’t it?

 The Strategy of Rebalancing